wusyong/elise/README.md

   garbage collection techniques like reference counting.
 - This is an API for [precise][precise] tracing collectors, not a conservative collector like the Boehme GC.
-- The API could be trivially adapted to support concurrent GCs, though the current implementation is not thread safe.
+- The API could be trivially adapted to support concurrent GCs, the current implementation provides a thread safe `HeapRoot`.
 - The API *can* support moving collectors as long as they implement a pinning mechanism.
 A moving collector which does not support pinning is incompatible with elise's API goals.